mcclure/emu-coop/README.md

 Each game you want to use this with requires a "mode" file in the modes/ directory.
 Currently included are modes for Link to the Past, the Link to the Past "Randomizer", Zelda 1 and Super Metroid. **WARNING: Modes are PROGRAMS, like a .exe file.
 Do not install a mode file unless it came from someone you know and trust.**

+This version of emu-coop comes pre-built with the Zelda 3: A Link to the Past + Metroid 3: Super Metroid (henceforth referred to as Z3M3) co-op randomizer.

 To run, run coop.lua.
 To run with additional debug messages (more verbose errors, and visibility for every message sent) run debug.lua instead.

 ## Author / License